-US Naval Academy in Annapolis locked down: Report
+US Naval Academy in Annapolis locked down after receiving threats

 The United States Naval Academy in Annapolis, Maryland was locked down on Thursday evening and local authorities are investigating threats made at the school.